ytyulkinaxway/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 A new revision with no rate limit is created.
 You must deploy the new revision for the configuration to take effect.

-## Use the AMPLIFY Central CLI to configure rate limiting on your API
+## Use the Axway Central CLI to configure rate limiting on your API

-Ensure that you are logged in to AMPLIFY Central CLI using the service account.
+Ensure that you are logged in to Axway Central CLI using the service account.

 ### Create the configuration file and promote your API